jimguys/poemlab/README.md

 1. Set up a dokku environment.
 To set up a local dokku environment on vagrant, follow these instructions: http://dokku.viewdocs.io/dokku/getting-started/install/vagrant/.
 This will set up a local host entry, dokku.me, that refers to the dokku environment within vagrant.

-For a publicaly accessible installation, digital ocean provides a dokku droplet template.
+For a publicly accessible installation, digital ocean provides a dokku droplet template.

 2. Dokku plugin installation.
 ssh into the machine running the dokku environment as a sudoer (not as the dokku user), and perform the dokku plugin installation: